 - Store your backups off site.
 If something happens to your site and it’s inaccessible, your backups can’t help unless you can get to them!
-Jetpack stores backups off site by default, and you can also download copies to store locally.
+Jetpack VaultPress Backup stores backups off site by default, and you can also download copies to keep locally.

-- Some tools will allow you to make and/or restore partial backups, which can save lots of time, but be careful with this option — forgetting to back up or restore core WordPress files could break your store!
+- Be careful with partial backups.
+While some tools will allow you to make and/or restore partial backups, which can save lots of time – forgetting to back up or restore core WordPress files could break your store!